Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Experiments and Results

 \subsection{Collaborative Perception}

-The HEV-CVT model must accurately localize the position of each agent based on the overlap of six camera frames, which are located at unknown rotations and positions.
+The HEV-CVT model must accurately localize the position of each agent based on the overlap of camera frames, which are located at unknown positions.
+An example of this in the Dungeon Escape environment can be seen in Figure \ref{fig:hev_sample_pred}.
 The cameras are recorded at resolution $480 \times 224$, and we use the camera intrinsics of a Raspberry Pi Camera Module 3.
 Consistent with prior works \cite{Ma2022VisionCentricBP}, we show the result Intersection over Union (IoU) metric for the HEV-CVT model trained on each environment in Table \ref{table:perception_results}.
-We compare the performance of the baseline CVT model on world-centric, ego-centric, and ego-centric forward coordinate frames.
+We compare the performance of the baseline CVT model on world-centric, ego-centric, and ego-forward coordinate frames.

 In the Collaborative Push Block environment, three agents are equipped with two forward-facing cameras and are tasked with predicting the occupancy of all push blocks, agents and the goal area.
 In the Dungeon Escape environment, three agents are equipped with two forward-facing cameras and are tasked with predicting the occupancy of the dragon, agents and key.
-In the Planar Construction environment, six agents are equipped a single forward-facing camera and are tasked with predicting the occupancy of all pucks, agents and walls.
+In the Planar Construction environment, six agents are equipped with a single forward-facing camera and are tasked with predicting the occupancy of all pucks and agents.

-To evaluate the robustness of the HEV-CVT model, we conduct extensive experiments in the Planar Construction environment.
-The standard ML-Agents environments, were not as challenging for the HEV-CVT model due to the availability of objects in predictable locations.
-The Planar Construction environment presents a more complex challenge as we randomly change the colouring of six wall and floor components at every time step of the environment during data collection.

 Our results shown in Table \ref{table:perception_results} demonstrate the world-centric coordinate frame consistently outperforms the ego-centric coordinate frames in all environments.
-The Collaborative Push Block and Dungeon Escape environments show the largest performance improvements, with up to 32.72\% and 43.71\% improvement in IoU, respectively.
+The Collaborative Push Block and Dungeon Escape environments show the largest performance improvements, with up to 32.72\% and 17.46\% improvement in IoU, respectively.
 These results suggest that the world-centric HEV approach is effective in addressing the challenges of collaborative perception in multi-agent environments.
-This result is especially apparent in the Collaborative Push Block environment, where HEV-CVT model easily localizes itself based on the large goal location seen in most camera views for a near perfect 96.94\% IoU score.
+This result is especially apparent in the Collaborative Push Block environment, where the HEV-CVT model easily localizes itself based on the large goal location seen in most camera views for a near-perfect 96.94\% IoU score.
+The landmarks in the Dungeon Escape environment, the exit door and portal are in randomized locations which makes localization harder than the Push Block environment, reflected by the steep drop in IoU scores.